 Giffen Goods Meaning

-The classic example of Giffen goods is the example of Bread, which the poor consumed more as its price rose.
-Giffen goods are inferior goods, but these are not normal inferior goods, whose demand falls as soon as the income increases.
-For example, people would buy more iPhones than the Chinese made the phone when they feel richer.
-Since the quantity demanded of the Giffen goods, increases with an increase in the price of the goods, it leads to an upward sloping demand curve for the Giffen goods.
+The classic example of Giffen goods is the example of bread, which the poor consumed more as its price rose.
+They are inferior goodsInferior GoodsAn inferior good is a category of products whose demand declines as consumer income rises.
+When a country’s economy grows, so does its citizens’ income, causing them to move to more expensive alternatives or brands while disregarding those they previously used to purchase., but these are not normal cheap goods whose demand falls as soon as the income increases.
+For example, people would buy more iPhones than Chinese-made phones when they feel richer.
+Since the quantity demanded Quantity DemandedQuantity demanded is the quantity of a particular commodity at a particular price.
+It changes with change in price and does not rely on market equilibrium. of the Giffen goods increases with an increase in the price of the goods, it leads to an upward sloping demand curve for the Giffen goods.

 Example of Giffen Goods

 A real-life example of food can better understand the concept of Giffen goods.
 Let us assume that the customer has two options to choose from, viz. hamburger and potato, and a budget of $20 to spend on food.
 The cost of the potato is $1.00, the hamburger is $5 each, and the customer intends to buy five days’ food for $20 he has.

 The customer intends to buy ten potatoes at the given price level, costing him $10, and 2 hamburgers costing him $10.
 This way would evenly spread his consumption as he could have two potatoes each day for five days and two hamburgers for five days.
 Therefore, the given quantities are satisfactory based on the average consumption of an individual.